Updated 2026large-breed guide

 Safety

-Every product must be safe for a large breed at 70-130 lbs.
-We check for choking hazards, toxic materials, and structural integrity under load.
+Every product has to be safe for a large breed at 70-130 lbs.
+I check for choking hazards, toxic materials, and structural integrity under real-world use.

 3